 Where to start Caring can be hard work - physically and emotionally.
 It's important to find out about the different ways you can get help and support with caring.
 One way to get help and support is through an assessment by the local authority.
 Both you and the person you care for can get assessments.
 This may result in help and support being provided to you as a carer and/or to the person you are looking after.
-For further information see pages 13-14.
+For further information see pages 12-13.
 You could decide to buy in additional help and support for the person you are looking after.
 One option would be to employ an individual or use a care provider such as a care agency.
 If you are looking for care providers you could:

-- ask the local authority if they have a list of approved care providers - search on the Care Inspectorate website: careinspectorate.com/ index.php/care-services/ search on the Which?
-Later Life Care services directory: which.co.uk/later-life-care/careservices-directory You can also find out about equipment and technology that could help make your home safer, your life easier and provide independence for the person you are looking after - see page 21.
+- ask the local authority if they have a list of approved care providers - search on the Care Inspectorate website: careinspectorate.com/ index.php/care-services - search on the Housing Care services directory: housingcare.org/service You can also find out about equipment and technology that could help.
+Even minor aids and adjustments could make the home safer and help someone you care for to feel more independent - see pages 21-22.
 Caring inevitably means adapting to changing circumstances, so it's important to think about the future.
-You may need to look into different ways of managing someone's affairs, either now or for the future - see page 16.
-You could find out if you have a local carers organisation, and if so what support they offer to carers in the area.
-To find your local carers organisation visit carersuk.org/localsupport Upfront is a free online tool that can help you get straight to the information you need.
-Visit carersuk.org/upfront to give it a go!
+You may need to look into different ways of managing someone's affairs, either now or for the future - see page 15.
+There are carers' organisations in most areas in Scotland which can offer support.
+To find your local carers' organisation visit carersuk.org/localsupport Care Information Scotland is also a useful source of information about getting help and support.
+Visit careinfoscotland.scot or call 0800 011 3200.